sboily/wazo-confgend-driver-pjsip/README.md

 Confgend driver for PJSIP
 =========================

-This plugin use the sip configuration from chan_sip and convert it to chan_pjsip on live.
+This plugin add a pjsip driver to xivo-confgend.
+It use the sip configuration from chan_sip store by xivo and convert it to chan_pjsip on live.

 WARNING: Use xivo >= 16.10, works only with users, trunk is not supported.